Toobam18/taskly/README.md

 Taskly To-Do Manager

-Taskly is a lightweight task manager web app built with PHP, MySQL, HTML/CSS, and JavaScript.
+Taskly is a lightweight task manager web app built with PHP, MySQL, HTML/CSS, and JavaScript .
 It includes secure authentication, a task dashboard with CRUD actions, filtering, and multiple ways to view tasks (Cards / Table / Calendar).

 ✨ Features: